SaynaSarvar/Computational-Intelligence-course-projects/README.md

 - **thyroid with mlp**
   Simulated thyroid disease classification using a JavaScript-based MLP.

-#### Adaline
-- **x & o project with adalyn**
-  Pattern classification using the Adaline (Adaptive Linear Neuron) model.

 ---

 ## 💻 Technologies Used
-- JavaScript (Vanilla)
+- languages: JavaScript
-- No external ML libraries (e.g., no TensorFlow.js, Brain.js, etc.)
-- All learning algorithms and matrix operations coded manually
+- No external ML libraries, All learning algorithms and matrix operations coded manually

 ---